2019–20 to 2021–22

 average per farm

 - Non-farm income increases business resilience to shocks to farm financial performance for many farms.
-In particular, small cropping farms sourced the majority of their household incomes (net farm income plus non-farm income) from non-farm sources in 2020–21.
-The proportion of income sourced off farm was substantially lower for larger farms.
+In particular, small cropping farms sourced a large proportion of their household incomes (farm cash income plus non-farm income) from non-farm sources in from 2020–21 to 2022–23.
+The proportion of non-farm income was substantially lower for larger farms.

 - Farm Management Deposits (FMDs) are an important financial risk management tool for many cropping farms and forms part of their liquid assets.
-At 30 June 2021, an estimated 38% of cropping farms held FMD accounts, at an average value of $342,000 per farm.
-The average value of FMDs in 2021 was lower than the peak the previous year as some farmers made draw-downs after drought in 2019–20.
+At 30 June 2023, an estimated 41% of cropping farms held FMD accounts, at an average value of $446,600 per farm.

 average per farm